Chaplin Studios: The Jim Henson Company (2000–2024)

-Henson Recording Studios (formerly A&M Studios) is a recording studio located on the lot.
-It consists of four studio suites and a mixing suite.

-Many notable recording artists have recorded songs, albums and videos at the studios, including Styx, Toto, the Carpenters, the Police, the Moody Blues, Avenged Sevenfold, Peter Frampton, Oingo Boingo, David Lee Roth, Soundgarden, Take That, Van Morrison, Lindsay Lohan and Westlife.
-Joni Mitchell was a frequent client, recording 13 of her 19 studio albums at the studios (then still called A&M Studios).

-In 1985, the hit single and video "We Are the World" was recorded in Studio A by a cast that included Michael Jackson, Bob Dylan, Kenny Rogers, Stevie Wonder and Bruce Springsteen, among many others.
-On February 1, 2010, the song was re-recorded there to benefit victims of the Haiti earthquake.
+On February 1, 2010, "We Are the World" was re-recorded at the studios for "We Are the World 25 for Haiti" to benefit victims of the Haiti earthquake.

-In 2011, Van Halen's comeback (and ultimately final) album, A Different Kind of Truth, was recorded in Studio C with producer John Shanks.
+The lot was used as the set for the abandoned Muppet Studios in the 2011 film The Muppets.
+The same year, Van Halen's comeback (and ultimately final) album, A Different Kind of Truth, was recorded in Studio C with producer John Shanks.
 On February 1, 2012, they performed live at Henson Studios to a celebrity-packed crowd, adding to the performance legend of the studio.

 Henson Recording Studios was also one of the places where punk rock band the Offspring recorded their ninth studio album, Days Go By (2012), with producer Bob Rock.

 Alice in Chains recorded three albums at the studios: 2009's Black Gives Way To Blue, 2013's The Devil Put Dinosaurs Here and 2018's Rainier Fog.

 Seether also recorded their 2014 album Isolate and Medicate at Henson Recording Studios.
+Other recording artists recording at Henson Studios in the 2000s and 2010s included Lindsay Lohan, David Lee Roth, Avenged Sevenfold, Westlife, Daft Punk, Paul McCartney, the Eagles, Alicia Keys, Mariah Carey, Justin Timberlake, and Pearl Jam.

 John Mayer recorded his 2021 album Sob Rock at the studios and filmed a performance video for a ballad arrangement of his song "Last Train Home" there.

+On June 20, 2024, The Jim Henson Company announced they were planning to sell the Jim Henson Company Lot as "part of a much longer-term strategy to have The Jim Henson Company and our renowned Burbank-based Jim Henson's Creature Shop under one roof, which is not feasible in Hollywood due to the space the Shop requires."
+That November, it was announced that musician John Mayer and film/TV producer McG had purchased the property; the purchase was finalized in 2026.
+The Kermit the Frog statue will be donated to the Center for Puppetry Arts.

+Return to Chaplin Studios (2026)

+In January 2026, following the finalization of the purchase by Mayer and McG, the studio's name was restored to its original name, Chaplin.
+In a statement, they referred to their partnership an "arranged marriage" and felt that restoring the Chaplin name was giving it a "second life".
+Two months later, it was revealed they both invested million into the property, with those hopes of those visiting and occupying the lot would collaborate in an authentic way.